 Just like your larger muscle groups, your plantar fascia needs stretching to stay healthy.
 Try this stretch, two to three times a day, as a way to stop heel pain before it starts:

 Sit down and gently grab hold of your toes.
 Now, slowly pull them back toward your body, stopping and holding once your arch feels a stretch.
 Hold this position for 30 seconds or longer, repeating two or three times before switching feet.

 How to Stop Heel Pain in Your Podiatrist's Office

 If you already have plantar fasciitis, we're here to help.
-From stretching and icing, to custom orthotics and other minimally invasive treatments, we have so many ways to help resolve your heel pain.
+From laser therapy, stretching and icing, to custom orthotics and other minimally invasive treatments, we have so many ways to help resolve your heel pain.
 Simply reach out and schedule an appointment, to begin your heel pain consultation and treatment.